codecadre/melhordazona-web/aggregate-transform-load/Readme.md

 - 1. imt-pass-rates or imt-school-addresses have incoming changes
 - 2. Run `bb produce-data simple-db` to produce `simple-db.txt` - a simplified view of the merge between the pass-rates data and the IMT profiles.
-- 3. Edit `overwrites.edn` and run 2. until you're happy with the git diff of `simple-db.txt`.
+- 3. Edit `overwrites.edn` and run 2. until you're happy with the git diff of `simple-db.txt`. **Pro tip**: Use the pass-rates key to find the corresponding entry in the [data fetch PR](https://github.com/codecadre/imt-school-addresses/pull/2)
 - 4. `bb cp7-addresses-geocoding` to produce new batch of geocodes.
-- 4. `bb produce-data missing-geocode` and look at the git diff of `/no-geocode.txt`.
+- 5. `bb produce-data missing-geocode` and look at the git diff of `/no-geocode.txt`.
-- 5. Get full output `bb produce-data`.
+- 6. Get full output `bb produce-data`.
-- 6. Copy the output and add it to `Changelog.edn`.
+- 7. Copy the output and add it to `Changelog.edn`.
-- 7. Look at the git diff of `data/db.edn`.
+- 8. Look at the git diff of `data/db.edn`.
 There should be no surprises.
-- 7. ....
+- 9. ....

 Tasks: